nazimboudeffa/medusa-q-and-a/products.md

 }
 ```

-So go back on the STARTER
+So to go back on the STARTER

 ```
 useInfiniteQuery(